 Ever since my childhood days spent watching Full House, I’ve always wanted to visit San Francisco.
-We actually planned on visiting it on our future road trip up the west coast, but Matt booked a golf commercial that was shooting in San Fran, so we decided to drive up on a mini road trip together!
+We actually planned on visiting it on our future road trip up the west coast, and then he booked a golf commercial that was shooting in San Fran, so we decided to drive up on a mini road trip together!

 Saw some windmills on the drive up on the I5, which reminded me of the drive to Palm Springs!
 Missin’ it.